• Skip to primary navigation

 Author: MaryAnne

-This rich and decadent death-by-chocolate zucchini bread is perfect for brunch, dessert, or as an afternoon snack with coffee.
+This decadent death-by-chocolate zucchini bread is rich and fudgy, with just a hint of cinnamon.
+It's perfect for brunch, dessert, or as an afternoon snack with coffee.
 No special equipment is needed for this simple recipe - just mix your ingredients by hand and bake for 45 minutes.
-It also makes a great (and delicious) gift!

 Print Recipe Pin Recipe